LOOSE-LIPS/loose-lips-2.0/src/routes/blog/galaxian-coming-up-for-air-ep/index.md

   and undefined electronics for over 10 years now.
 Adorned in a menacing mask and helmet, his hallucinatory electro has steadily absorbed listeners from all types of musical background like a maelstrom of psychedelic liberation.
-  Kastner&rsquo;s dynamism has only really begun to leave its mark on [...]Read More...
+  Kastner;s dynamism has only really begun to leave its mark on [...]Read More...
 published: true
 tags: review